Fl0wyn/feranet.fr/docs/index.md

     title: Tools
     details: Access various tools and resources to enhance your workflow.
   - icon: 📦
-    title: Etc
+    title: Archives
-    details: Discover additional resources and utilities for your projects.
+    details: Discover archived projects and resources that may still be useful.
 ---

 ## Setup